|Policy and Procedure Statement 8.02||Faculty Development Leaves|

 6. As stated in the enabling legislation, faculty may request development leaves to engage in study, research, writing, and similar projects for the purpose of adding to the knowledge available to the applicant, the institution and its students, and society generally.
 Development leaves are not available to support completion of an advanced degree.

-a. the application form
+a. the requested application information

 b. a brief abstract indicating the specific goals of the leave period